awsdocs/elb-network-load-balancers-user-guide/doc_source/create-target-group.md

 1. \(Optional\) For **Port**, modify the default value as needed\.

+1. If the target type is **IP addresses**, choose **IPv4** or **IPv6** as the **IP address type**, otherwise skip to the next step\.

+   Note that you can associate IPv6 target groups only to a dualstack load balancer with TCP or TLS listeners\.
+All targets in the target group must have the same IP address type\.
+You can't change the IP address type once a target group is created\.

 1. For **VPC**, select a virtual private cloud \(VPC\)\.

 1. In the **Health checks** section, modify the default settings as needed\.
+Note that for IP address type targets, **Health checks** use the same IP address type as that of the target group\.

    For **Advanced health check settings**, choose the health check port, count, timeout, interval, and specify success codes\.
 If health checks consecutively exceed the **Unhealthy threshold** count, the load balancer takes the target out of service\.
 If health checks consecutively exceed the **Healthy threshold** count, the load balancer puts the target back in service\.
 For more information, see [Health checks for your target groups](target-group-health-checks.md)\.

 1. \(Optional\) Add one or more tags as follows: